highvoltaage/pokebot-prof-oak/README.md

 - **Static encounter data (optional):** later we may ship prebuilt encounter JSONs (e.g., from pret decomp) to bootstrap learning.
 - **Versioning / update helper:** simple version file + publish script (local script already prototyped).
 - **Auto catch-block:** add completed species automatically to `profiles/catch_block.yml` (implemented, but not yet tested).
+- **Story Handler:** add a script to read flags/vars to determine if story progress needs to be made

 ---